01472 237772

 Safeguarding and child protection is everyone’s responsibility.
 This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
 Our policy and procedures also apply to extended school and off-site activities.

 The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
+This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

 • Relationships and Behaviour policy